sheraadams/sheraadams.github.io/README.md

 The first recommendation that I have aligns with software security best practices (outcome 5).
 To ensure enhanced security in this application, I recommend removing all deprecated imports from this application.
 Deprecated imports pose a security risk as they refer to functions or libraries that are no longer supported.
 In this case, the deprecated JupyterDash library is no longer supported and it has been replaced by the Dash library.
 To benefit from ongoing bug fixes and to ensure compatibility going forward, it is recommended to access the Dash library and its methods only.

 The second recommendation that I have aligns with software security best practices and software engineering best practices utilizing well-founded tools (outcomes 5).
 The recommendation is to remove all hard-coded passwords from the Python files and add exception handling to inform the user if the password is incorrect or empty.
-To remove all passwords from the file, we must first change the Jupyter Notebook to a Python file so that we can benefit from the ability to set environment variables in the terminal when using Visual Studio Code.
-We can set the environment variable within our code and run the code once before removing it.
-In this same session, using the Visual Studio code terminal, we can export the database password and run the Python file.
+To remove all passwords from the file, we must set an environment variable within our code and run the code once before removing it.
+In this same session, using the Visual Studio code terminal, we can export the database password and run the Jupyer Notebook file.
 After this initial setup, our password is saved as an environment variable and it can be accessed as long as we remain in the same terminal session.

 The third recommendation that I have aligns with utilizing well-founded tools to align with software engineering best practices (outcome 4).
 For this recommendation, I suggest adding exception handling to inform the user if the password is incorrect or empty.
 To do this, we should add try and except statements to the CRUD.py init function.
 Doing this will allow more graceful termination and will notify the user if the password is incorrect rather than providing the user with errors that result from the empty data frame.
 Doing this will also prevent unnecessary code processing when there is no data.